-“Or is it still a complete coincidence,” Guiney continued, “that the head of the revenue met Ben Dunne the day after CJ got back into office and saved his family trust £23m?”
+“Or is it still a complete coincidence,” Guiney continued, “that the head of the revenue met Ben Dunne the very day after CJ got back into office and saved his family trust £23m?”

 This prompted enough laughter to eclipse Pat’s reply and encouraged Guiney to taunt him further, by asking, “Has ‘surrogate Seánie’ ever criticised you for your independent point of view?”

 Halligan suddenly straightened and nodded towards the back of the bar, to signal his acceptance of an order of two pints from ‘Fairycake’ Lenihan.